 A spinout from MIT called Rest Devices is building The Nursery of the Future, and parents today can already have their first product in their own homes.
-Real-time monitoring of respiratory rate, temperature, activity and sleep can be done with MonBaby or the machine washable Mimo Onsie, so you can be out of the room and know your baby is safe, especially from all parents’ major nighttime worry: SIDS.
+Real-time monitoring of respiratory rate, temperature, activity and sleep can be done with MonBaby or the machine washable Mimo Onsie.
+This medical device tech means you can be out of the room and know your baby is safe, especially from all parents’ major nighttime worry: SIDS.
 Bonus, it can track and analyze data over time, and learn what is normal for your baby or not, by tracking exact breathes, pauses, and more.

 Cool tracking technology is not limited to things you wear.
 Startup company Kolibree launched their connected electric toothbrush for kids at CES in January, which gamifies that bedtime ritual.
 Philips Sonicare also allows kids to interact with a smartphone or tablet to play a game while brushing.
 The game teaches good dental hygiene, can tell you what areas might get missed, and even has the option to be connected to the dentist.

 A lot of the wearable technology now come with GPS locating, especially the ones for children.
 What a relief to know you pinpoint your child’s exact location whenever they are wearing the watch or bracelet.
 The new SAFE Kids Paxie Band is currently taking pre-orders for its release.
-In addition to the GPS locater, it has interchangeable styles, and also monitors ambient temperature in order to help prevent heat stroke, in addition to the standard heart rate and activity tracker.
-Parents have access to real-time monitoring, can be alerted if the band is removed, and can even set boundaries so you know instantly if your child has left the yard, stay inside the playground at school, and more.
+In addition to the GPS locater, it has interchangeable styles.
+It also monitors ambient temperature in order to help prevent heat stroke, in addition to the standard heart rate and activity tracker.
+Parents have access to real-time monitoring, can be alerted if the band is removed.
+They can even set boundaries so you know instantly if your child has left the yard, stay inside the playground at school, and more.

 One thing is for sure, there’s no limit to the number of at home monitoring devices, point of care diagnostics, video doctors, apps and wearable technology to help you safeguard your family’s health!
 I hope you have enjoyed learning more about these new medical technology devices for parents.
 Which one appeals to you the most?